 The below example of a city scoring system comes from a draft policy released in August 2018 by the government of Fuzhou (抚州), home of Yuming Points (scale ranges from 0-1000).
 It outlines which behaviors will result in a point deduction, which behaviors will result in an increase, and which departments are responsible for logging and submitting that data.
 Though this policy hasn’t yet been ratified, it gives us one of our deepest insights into the inner workings of the SCS at the city level.

-Again, remember that the behavioral records that are being gathered on citizens will be passed into the central database, but the scores the city assigns are specific to that place only.
+Again, remember that some of the behavioral records that are being gathered on citizens will be passed into the central database, but the scores the city assigns are specific to that place only.
 Apologies for the crazy length of these tables, but we think they’re worth posting in their entirety.

 This table is fairly representative of what we’ve seen from other scoring pilots, but in some places, local governments have expanded the “no-no” list to address localized problems.